 The process of purchasing a new home can be a long and strenuous one.
 Part of this process requires actively looking for any potential problems that could cost you money to fix after you’ve purchased the home.
 Plumbing problems are ones that can be easily overlooked — especially if you don’t know how to identify issues lurking behind the walls.
 It’s vital that you keep an eye out for these plumbing problems, as they could affect your decision on whether or not to even purchase the home.
 Our McDonough plumber has three potential plumbing problems you should look for while searching for your new home.

-The first tip our plumber has to offer is for you to test all the sink faucets, showers, and bathtubs to see the speed in which they drain.
-If a drain is taking an excessive amount of time to drain water it is usually a bad sign.
+The first tip our plumber has to offer is for you to test all the sink faucets, showers, and bathtubs to see the speed at which they drain.
+If a drain is taking an excessive amount of time to drain the water it is usually a bad sign.
 This can mean that there is likely a lot of buildup or blockage somewhere within the plumbing that needs to be cleared out.
-Slow drainage is something you should investigate, if you’re serious about purchasing the home, because what might seem like only a clogged sewer drain could in fact be a much more serious problem.
+Slow drainage is something you should investigate if you’re serious about purchasing the home because what might seem like only a clogged sewer drain could in fact be a much more serious problem.